-- Game/MIDI port.
-This connector supports a joystick or a game pad for playing games, and MIDI devices for playing or editing audio files. (on audio models only) - 21 Microphone jack.
-This Mic (pink) jack connects a microphone. (on audio models only) - 22 Line In jack.
-This Line In (light blue) jack connects a tape player or other audio sources. (on audio models only) - 23 Line Out jack.
-This Line Out (lime) jack connects a headphone or a speaker. (on audio models only) - 24 VGA port.
-This 15-pin VGA port supports all types of visual displays, including CRTs and VGA monitors. - Serial port.
-This 9-pin COM1 port is for pointing devices or other serial devices. - USB ports.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB devices such as a mouse and PDA.
-A USB header is also available for two additional USB ports.
-See page 2-21. - PS/2 keyboard port.
+- Line In jack.
+This Line In (light blue) jack connects a tape player or other audio sources.
+In 6-channel mode, the function of this jack becomes Rear Speaker Out. (on audio models only) - Line Out jack.
+This Line Out (lime) jack connects a headphone or a speaker.
+In 6-channel mode, the function of this jack becomes Rear Speaker Out. (on audio models only) - Microphone jack.
+This Mic (pink) jack connects a microphone.
+In 6-channel mode, the function of this jack becomes Bass/Center. (on audio models only) - USB 2.0 ports 1 and 2.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video port.
+This port is for a VGA monitor or other VGA-compatible devices. - Serial port.
+This 9-pin COM1 port is for pointing devices or other serial devices. - USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - PS/2 keyboard port.
 This purple 6-pin connector is for a PS/2 keyboard.